The Center offers orientations to teaching at Brown for all new instructors.

-Faculty and postdoctoral scholars who are unable to attend the fall orientation also have the opportunity to attend a lunch workshop on Preparing for the First Days of Class, offered in September and January.
+Faculty and postdoctoral scholars who are unable to attend the fall orientation also have the opportunity to attend a workshop on Teaching for the First Time at Brown, offered in September and January.
 New instructors have the opportunity to ask questions and engage in conversation in an informal setting.
-The Fall 2019 New Faculty Orientation will be held on Thursday, August 22, 2019.
-Please contact [email protected] for more information about this 60-minute session.
+Please see [email protected] for more information about this 60-minute session.